eccentricdevotion/TARDIS/.github/ISSUE_TEMPLATE/other--for-example-for-questions-.md

 ---
-name: Other (for example for questions)
+name: 'Other (e.g. questions)'
-about: Provides you with an empty text box title: ''
+about: Provides you with an empty text box'
+title: ''
 labels: ''
 assignees: ''
 ---